iamfaisalkhan/CarND-Behavioral-Cloning/README.md

 ![alt text][image1]

 To further investigate the data, we also look at the distribution of steering angle (see figure below) andand quickly found out that the data is heavily unblanced towarded the zero steering angle.
 This was completely expected as our simulated car will be driving striaght.
 We handled this by using python **generator** that randomly picks images by first selecting images with only non-zero steering angles but later introducing zero-based steering angle in the sampled images.
-The threshold for rejecting most of the zero-angled images is adjusted at the beginning of each iteration.
+The threshold for rejecting zero-angled images is adjusted at the beginning of each iteration.

 ![alt text][image2]

 ### Augmentation

-To handle the limited dataset, data augmentation techniques were used to generate extra training examples that suits betst  augment it to generate extra training example and to allow our algorithm to learn a more general model from the limited We used data augmentation to generate extra training data to allow our model to handle variety of situations
+We generate extra training examples by augmenting the existing one.
+Such augmentation allow the model to learn a more general representation from the training data.
+Here is a brief summary of all the augmentation used in building the final model.

 #### Left and Right Camera

-Images from both the right and the left camera were used during the training phase to add the recovery
+Images from both the right and the left camera were used during the training phase to add the path recovery from the edges of the road.
+A steering correction factor of 0.2 was used.
+The experimentation with

 ![image4]